 Index Option Base - an amount we use to calculate Performance Credits and the Daily Adjustment.
 The Index Option Base is initially equal to the amounts you allocate to an Index Option.
-We reduce the Index Option Base proportionately for withdrawals you take (including any MVA), and deductions we make for Contract fees, expenses, and investment advisory fees that you authorize your Financial Professional's firm to receive from the Contract.
+We reduce the Index Option Base proportionately for withdrawals you take and any financial adviser fees that you choose to have us pay from this Contract (including any withdrawal charge), and deductions we make for Contract fees and expenses.
 We increase/decrease it by the dollar amount of additional Purchase Payments allocated to the Index Option, transfers into or out of the Index Option, and any Performance Credits.

 Index Option Value - on any Business Day, it is equal to the portion of your Contract Value in a particular Index Option.
 We establish an Index Option Value for each Index Option you select.
-Each Index Option Value includes any Performance Credits from previous Term End Dates and reflects proportional reductions for previous partial withdrawals you take (including any MVA), and previous deductions we made for Contract fees, expenses, and investment advisory fees that you authorize your Financial Professional's firm to receive from the Contract.
+Each Index Option Value includes any Performance Credits from previous Term End Dates and reflects proportional reductions for previous partial withdrawals you take and any financial adviser fees that you choose to have us pay from this Contract (including any withdrawal charge), and previous deductions we made for Contract fees and expenses.
 On each Business Day, other than the Term Start Date or Term End Date, the Index Option Values also include an increase/decrease from the Daily Adjustment.